Flash Flood Watch issued for Eastern Bergen, Eastern Essex, Eastern Passaic, Eastern Union by NWS - News Break

 Flash Flood Watch issued for Eastern Bergen, Eastern Essex, Eastern Passaic, Eastern Union by NWS

-Effective: 2021-07-13 02:27:00 EDT Expires: 2021-07-13 10:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: A Flash Flood Watch means that conditions may develop that lead to flash flooding.
+Effective: 2021-07-12 14:00:00 EDT Expires: 2021-07-13 10:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: A Flash Flood Watch means that conditions may develop that lead to flash flooding.
 Flash flooding is a very dangerous situation.
 You should monitor later forecasts and be prepared to take action should flash flood warnings be issued.
-Target Area: Eastern Bergen; Eastern Essex; Eastern Passaic; Eastern Union; Hudson; Western Bergen; Western Essex; Western Passaic; Western Union HEAVY RAIN AND FLASH FLOODING POSSIBLE THROUGH EARLY THIS MORNING FLASH FLOOD WATCH REMAINS IN EFFECT UNTIL 10 AM EDT THIS MORNING The Flash Flood Watch continues for * Portions of southern Connecticut, northeast New Jersey, and southeast New York, including the following areas, in southern Connecticut, Southern Fairfield County.
-In northeast New Jersey, Bergen, Essex, Passaic, Union, and Hudson Counties.
-In southeast New York, Bronx, Kings (Brooklyn), New York (Manhattan), Queens, Richmond (Staten Island), Nassau, Westchester, Orange, Putnam, Rockland, and Western Suffolk Counties. * Until 10 AM EDT this morning * Scattered showers and thunderstorms continue to develop southwest of the region and track towards the area.
-This rain may fall across areas with abnormally wet antecedent conditions due to heavy rain and flash flooding late last week.alerts.weather.gov
+Target Area: Eastern Bergen; Eastern Essex; Eastern Passaic; Eastern Union; Hudson; Western Bergen; Western Essex; Western Passaic; Western Union HEAVY RAIN AND FLASH FLOODING POSSIBLE THIS AFTERNOON INTO EARLY TUESDAY MORNING FLASH FLOOD WATCH REMAINS IN EFFECT THROUGH TUESDAY MORNING The Flash Flood Watch continues for * All of northeast New Jersey, most of Southeast New York, and a small portion of southern Connecticut, including the following areas.
+In northeast New Jersey, Bergen, Essex, Hudson, Passaic, and Union counties.
+In southeast New York, all five boroughs of New York City, and Nassau, Western Suffolk, Westchester, Rockland, Orange, and Putnam counties.
+In southern Connecticut, Southern Fairfield county. * Through Tuesday morning. * Scattered to numerous showers and thunderstorms are expected to develop this afternoon near a frontal boundary over or just south of the watch area.
+The front will continue to focus shower and thunderstorm over the watch area tonight, especially in and around the New York City Tri-State area.
+This rain will be falling in areas hard hit by heavy rain and flash flooding late last week. * Rainfall amounts of 1 to 3 inches are likely, with localized amounts over 4 inches possible.alerts.weather.gov

 Comments / 0